 - Browse for an IOS Router Image

-- Now, just give name and import various Interface according to your needs.
+- Now, just give the name and import various Interface according to your needs.

 Creating your first Network topology in GNS3

 After, creating a new project.
-Now you just have to select your Network appliances present in left hand pane.
-In this lab, I’m just taking four Routers of Cisco 7200 series.
-Now, by double clicking you got the CLI (Command Line Interface) of router on your Terminal or Putty(A application to take CLI of various devices).
-After that, you can configure their interface and various protocols. (i.e. Routing protocol or DHCP, DNS etc.).
+Now you just have to select your Network appliances present in the left-hand pane.
+In this lab, I’m just taking four Routers of the Cisco 7200 series.
+Now, by double-clicking, you got the CLI (Command Line Interface) of the router on your Terminal or Putty(A application to take CLI of various devices).
+After that, you can configure their interface and various protocols. (i.e. Routing protocol or DHCP, DNS, etc.).

 Getting Starting with Command Line Interface (CLI) in GNS3

-In GNS3, after adding your first IOS (Internetwork Operating System) of Router, you need to create a Topology as given in above picture.
-Now, you need to start the appliance either by right clicking on Network Device or clicking on start button given below the Main Menu.
+In GNS3, after adding your first IOS (Internetwork Operating System) of the Router, you need to create a Topology as given in the above picture.
+Now, you need to start the appliance either by right-clicking on Network Device or clicking on start button given below the Main Menu.
 After the starting of IOS, you just need to double click in order to get CLI (Command Line Interface) of that Device.

 Basic Commands which can be used in GSN3

-After getting the CLI of an Cisco routers, you have to use commands on CLI so that you can configure your desired network topology and can work smoothly with this.
-Some basis commands for an Cisco Router is given below :
+After getting the CLI of a Cisco router, you have to use commands on CLI so that you can configure your desired network topology and can work smoothly with this.
+Some basic commands for a Cisco Router are given below :

-1. Changing the Hostname of an Router :
+1. Changing the Hostname of a Router :

-In GNS3, by default, the hostname of an Router is either R(1) or Router(1).
-When you take more than one router, the number (1) is increased by the number of router you takes.
-Below command can be used to change the hostname of an Router using CLI :
+In GNS3, by default, the hostname of a Router is either R(1) or Router(1).
+When you take more than one router, the number (1) is increased by the number of routers you takes.
+Below command can be used to change the hostname of a Router using CLI :